Washington State Statute of Limitations for Child Sex Abuse

 Currently, there is no statute of limitations for childhood sexual abuse for minors under 18 to sue abusers.

-Washington State statute gives adults over the age of 18 three years to file a civil childhood sexual abuse action from:
+If a survivor was abused as a child before that date and is now an adult over the age of 18, Washington’s statute gives them three years to file a civil childhood sexual abuse action from:

-• The time the victim discovered that an injury or condition was caused by the act
+- The time the survivor should have discovered that an injury or condition was caused by the act;

-• The time the victim discovered that the act caused the injury
+- The time the survivor discovered that the act caused the injuries or conditions for which they are suing.

-This means that in Washington State, you can sue for childhood sexual abuse many years, or even decades, after the abuse occurred.
+The “act” can be the abuse itself or an organization’s failure to protect them from abuse.
+This means in Washington State, you can sue for childhood sexual abuse many years, or even decades, after the abuse occurred.
 The clock starts running from the moment a survivor connects the injury to the abuse.

 Here is a hypothetical example: An adult woman in her early 30s decides to seek treatment for lifelong anxiety, recurring depression and chronic sexual dysfunction.
 During therapy she recalls a repressed memory of being raped as a child at church.
-Even though the act happened decades ago, the statute of limitations clock begins running when the woman recalls the rape and connects it to her mental health problems.
+Even though the act happened decades ago, the statute of limitations clock for lawsuits against her abuser begins running when the woman recalls the rape and connects it to her mental health problems.

 What are the injuries arising from child sexual abuse under Washington State law?